Miss America (DC Comics): Miss Cosmos

-In the new 2007 Uncle Sam and the Freedom Fighters series, Red Bee mutated into an alien-insect creature and mind-controls Joan into absorbing Human Bomb's explosive energy and taking it into space.
+In the 2007 Uncle Sam and the Freedom Fighters series, Red Bee mutates into an insect-like creature and mind-controls Joan into absorbing Human Bomb's energy and taking it into space.
 Joan then explodes, presumed to be dead.
 Unbeknownst to her allies, Joan manages to keep her consciousness alive, rebuilding a new, young body from extant space materials.
-Evolved into a new form of life, she discards her Miss America identity to claim her new moniker: Miss Cosmos.
+Evolved into a new form of life, she discards her Miss America identity and becomes Miss Cosmos.

 The New 52

 In 2011, "The New 52" rebooted the DC universe.
 Joan Dale makes her debut in Human Bomb #1.
 Depicted as a telepath, she helps Michael Taylor to control his powers and gather information about the criminal organization C.R.O.W.N.

 The New Golden Age

-A panel in "The New Golden Age" one-shot revealed in the bios of Betsy Ross and Molly Pitcher that Miss America was taking on a saboteur called Moth at a school.
-This inspired friends Betsy Rose and Molly Preacher to take on the names of Betsy Ross and Molly Pitcher in order to help Miss America take on Moth's plans to destroy the Statue of Liberty.
-Afterwards, Miss America gave them the relics of Betsy Ross and Molly Pitcher as she took them on as her sidekicks until the days after World War II when both girls mysteriously vanished.
+"The New Golden Age" storyline retroactively reveals that Miss America had two sidekicks, Betsy Ross and Molly Pitcher, until they mysteriously disappeared.